h2oai/h2o-world-2014-training/tutorials/unsupervised/anomaly/anomaly.R.md

 ######This tutorial shows how a Deep Learning [Auto-Encoder](http://en.wikipedia.org/wiki/Autoencoder) model can be used to find outliers in a dataset.
 This file is both valid R and markdown code.

-######Consider the following three-layer neural network with one hidden layer.
-Operating in autoencoder mode, the network is forced to learn the identity (same number of outputs as input features) via a nonlinear, reduced representation of the original data.
+######Consider the following three-layer neural network with one hidden layer and the same number of input neurons (features) as output neurons.
+The loss function is the MSE between the input and the output.
+Hence, the network is forced to learn the identity via a nonlinear, reduced representation of the original data.
 Such an algorithm is called a deep autoencoder; these models have been used extensively for unsupervised, layer-wise pretraining of supervised deep learning tasks, but here we consider the autoencoder's application for discovering anomalies in data.

 #####![](images/autoencoder.png)